preciofishbone/OmniaDocs/release-notes/2018-november/2018-november-patch2/index.rst

 - Fixed issue with certain special characters being corrupt when publishing a document.
 - Fixed error that could occur if document with broken read rights was published a second time.
 - Fixed issue with the action menu not appearing for draft documents in certain sites.
-- Fixed issue with settings icon not appearing as expected for the Controlle Documents Viewer in certain scenarios.
+- Fixed issue with settings icon not appearing as expected for the Controlled Documents Viewer in certain scenarios.
 - Fixed issue with some documents not being able to be moved to another site.
 - Fixed issue with the edit columns settings dialog showing all columns unchecked in modern sites.